Employers Holdings (EIG)

 5. Revenue Growth

-Insurers earn revenue three ways.
-The core insurance business itself, often called underwriting and represented in the income statement as premiums earned, is one way.
-Investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities is the second way.
-Fees from various sources such as policy administration, annuities, or other value-added services is the third.
-Regrettably, Employers Holdings’s revenue grew at a tepid 5.8% compounded annual growth rate over the last five years.
-This was below our standard for the insurance sector and is a rough starting point for our analysis.
+Big picture, insurers generate revenue from three key sources.
+The first is the core business of underwriting policies.
+The second source is income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
+The third is fees from various sources such as policy administration, annuities, or other value-added services.
+Unfortunately, Employers Holdings’s 3.8% annualized revenue growth over the last five years was sluggish.
+This was below our standard for the insurance sector and is a tough starting point for our analysis.

 Employers Holdings Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Employers Holdings’s recent performance shows its demand has slowed as its annualized revenue growth of 3.4% over the last two years was below its five-year trend.
+Employers Holdings’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
 Employers Holdings Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 Employers Holdings Quarterly Net Premiums Earned as % of Revenue